bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 * All strings found in the submitted parameter value (elements of lists, values of dictionaries, etc.) are matched against the lists of plans and devices allowed for the user submitting the plan.
-The matching strings are replaced by references to respective objects (plans or devices) from RE Worker namespace.
+The matching strings are replaced by references to respective objects (plans or devices) from RE Worker namespace, all the other strings are passed as strings.

 The validation algorithm is processing each parameter independently.
 Type validation is applied to the parameters with specified type annotation and default rules to